groue/GRMustache/README.md

 In strict boolean mode, BOOL properties won't be interpreted as booleans.

-There is still a way for using booleans in KVC context, and it's the C99 `bool` type:
+There is still a way for using booleans in KVC context, and it's the unbeloved C99 `bool` type:

 	@interface Person: NSObject
-	- (bool) dead;   // KVC-compatible boolean, even without property declaration
+	- (bool)dead;   // KVC-compatible boolean, even without property declaration
 	@end

 KVC encodes `bool` values in [`CFBoolean`](http://developer.apple.com/library/mac/#documentation/CoreFoundation/Reference/CFBooleanRef/Reference/reference.html) objects, which we can directly introspect.